 In addition to 'Bin-rash', we've also seen operators fully clothed in hazard suits rodding the product out through the container inlet to get it all out.

 These issues can be avoided completely when you've got the right powder flow.
-Find out how to get better powder flow with Cone Valve technology.

 Choosing the ideal IBC system to meet your pharmaceutical needs can be difficult.
 Get it wrong and you potentially face many of the powder handling issues discussed above.